yenjordan/bruins-meet-bruins/README.md

 ```

 ### Connecting to our database + .env file
-Our application utlizes MongoDB Atlas' database, if you do not already have one, you can navigate [here](https://www.mongodb.com/) to create an account
+Our application utilizes MongoDB Atlas' database, if you do not already have one, you can navigate [here](https://www.mongodb.com/) to create an account

 Create a new project and navigate to the 'Clusters' under the 'DATABASE' section- from here, find 'Create a new cluster' (can be named anything), and you would need to choose a new provider, where you can select AWS.
 Make sure you save/remember your username and password you created for the cluster.
 Now that we have created a cluster, you can additionally click on
 'Browse Collections', then make sure ur on the collections tab, and click on 'Create Database' and name the databases of your cluster whatever you want, and this will be the main container of all our different tables/collections we want to store.